MaterializeInc/materialize/doc/user/content/cloud/account-limits.md

 * Materialize Cloud doesn't support using files as data sources, only streaming sources like Kafka.
 * By default, Materialize Cloud only permits two deployments.
 If you need more than that, [let us know](../support).
 * We reserve the right to terminate a session on your deployment.
 This may happen after prolonged inactivity or if we need to upgrade Materialize Cloud.
 Catalog items persist across sessions.
 * Right now, we only support one user per account.
 If you'd like multiple users to access your Cloud console, you'll need to share the login.
-Alternatively, any user can connect to a Cloud deployment as you share your TLS certificates and your psql connection string.
+Alternatively, any user can connect to a Cloud deployment as long as you share your TLS certificates and your psql connection string.

 ## Related topics